Release notes

 - A specific operating system requires compile-time options to integrate with security profiles

-Automated testing has been added.
+- Automated testing has been added.
 New test cases will be identified and added to the test system, therefore monitoring for regressions and issues across target platforms.

 The changes mainly impact the developers however we expect that this will create a better customer experience and improve product quality.

-Release name and numbering system
+Subject: Release name and numbering system

 Changes

-- Products renamed: xitext_legacy xibatch_legacy xiutil_legacy
+- Products renamed: xibatch_legacy xitext_legacy xiutil_legacy

 - Version number prefixed with ‘1.’